zamlz/mdutils/README.md

 ```

 **How it works:**
-- Code blocks with `md-code` directives are executed
+- Code blocks with `md-code` directives are executed automatically
 - Output is automatically captured and inserted into the document
 - Regular code blocks without directives are left untouched
 - All content is preserved exactly as-is